fsfe/reuse-tool/README.md

 copyright, and more complex use cases.
 Advanced users and integrators will find the [full specification](https://reuse.software/spec) helpful.

-This tool exists to facilitate the developer in complying with the above recommendations.

 There are [other tools](https://reuse.software/comparison) that have a lot more features and functionality surrounding the analysis and inspection of copyright and licenses in software projects.
-The REUSE helper tool, on the other hand, is solely designed to be a simple tool to assist in compliance with the REUSE recommendations.
+The REUSE tool, on the other hand, is solely designed to be a simple tool to assist in compliance with the REUSE recommendations.

 ## Install